SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### top type

-A top type is the supertype of every othe type.
+A top type is the supertype of every other type.
-A top type can take any possible value.
+A variable with top type can take any possible value. (any possible thing can be assigned to a variable with top type) A thing with top type can only be assigned to another variable with top type (in languages that have static typing).

 A top type is often also the type that is at the top of the class hierarchy, in languages where such a thing exists